 Fast forward to 7 PM.
 St. Anthony of Padua Maronite Catholic Church.
 Celebrating Divine Liturgy with faithful Catholics from Syria, Lebanon, Palestine, Jordan, Iran, India, and the US.

-I did not know that the September 14 feast day begins an entire SEASON of the celebration of the Holy Cross throughout the eastern Church.
+I did not know that the September 14 feast day begins an entire SEASON of the celebration of the Holy Cross for many eastern Churches.
 This liturgy is so beautiful, and is celebrated every Sunday throughout this sacred season.
 This liturgy confirms: we honor, worship, and adore Almighty God.
 God loves us, and is so ready to forgive us; we simply place ourselves humbly before him and ask.
 We pray for Holy Mother Church, and for Her children.
 We are all wounded.
 We are all brothers and sisters, united in the body and blood of Jesus.

 I want to obtain the words to this liturgy so that I can pray them again.
 They touched my heart so profoundly.
 God is good, and he has blessed me richly in spite of my shortcomings.
 Dear Lord, help me to avoid sin, to do your holy will, and to be an instrument of your peace and unity.